 Direct interactions: The majority of the personal data we hold about you is collected when you interact with us or correspond with us directly (via our site or on social media, by post, phone, email, telephone, at our showroom or otherwise).
 This includes personal data you provide when you:

 - Place an order for products or services;

 - Fill out a form, for example the contact form on our site;

 - Create a customer account on the Portal;

-- Connect with us, follow us or 'like' us on social media
+- Connect with us, follow us or 'like' our posts or accounts on social media

 - Subscribe to receiving marketing communications, including our newsletter;